rashidlasker/deploy/week5/README.md

 In `tests.py`, you will write 5 unit tests that will test the correctness of your application.
 Unit tests are small tests that each verify whether or not a small part of your app is behaving correctly.
 Ideally, a unit is the smallest testable part of any software, but units are sometimes hard to identify.
 In general, it is a good idea to test each endpoint of your application.
 Your tests should verify that each endpoint behaves as expected.

+To run the tests, Django creates a test database called `test_deploy`.
+You will need to grant Django user access to this database by adding `grant all on test_deploy.* to 'www'@'%';`to your `init.sql` file.

 ```python
 from django.test import TestCase, Client
 from django.urls import reverse